caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

     → 40% cloud cover (partly cloudy fallback when data is inconclusive)
 ```

-### Luminance Multiplier Enhancement (Version 3.1.0)
+### Luminance Multiplier Enhancement

-The luminance multiplier provides intelligent adjustment of solar luminance readings based on solar elevation angle, compensating for natural light reduction during early morning and late afternoon periods when the sun is low on the horizon.
+The luminance multiplier provides intelligent adjustment of solar radiation and lux readings based on solar elevation angle, compensating for natural light reduction during early morning and late afternoon periods when the sun is low on the horizon.

 **Why Luminance Adjustment Matters:**